-- 2.29 Members should conduct all their dealings with the public in an open and responsible way and ensure full compliance with the Arts Council's Policy on Access to Information (see Section 4)..
-Wherever possible and in compliance with the Freedom of Information Act (2000) the Arts Council will make provision for access to records of its decisions and will publicise the arrangements made. - 2.30 The Arts Council will ensure it can demonstrate that its use of resources is to good effect, with propriety, and without grounds for criticism that public funds are being used for private, partisan or political purposes.
-The Arts Council will act consistently with the nature of its business and the possible need for confidentiality on commercial or other grounds, always subject to the rights of the Welsh Government and the Auditor General for Wales, and those of Parliament and the Comptroller, to obtain information.
-Members must also comply with the process outlined in paragraphs 4.13 to 4.15 when dealing with complaints on failure to supply information.
+- 2.28 Members should conduct all their dealings with the public in an open and responsible way and ensure full compliance with our Policy on Access to Information.
+Wherever possible, and in compliance with the Freedom of Information Act (2000), we will provide access to records of our decisions and will publicise the arrangements made. - 2.29 The Arts Council will ensure that it can demonstrate that it uses its resources is to good effect, with propriety, and without grounds for criticism that public funds are being used for private, partisan or political purposes.
+The Arts Council will act consistently with the nature of its business and the possible need for confidentiality on commercial or other grounds.
+These will always be subject to the rights of the Welsh Government and the Auditor General for Wales, and those of Parliament and the Comptroller, to obtain information.
+Members must also comply with the process outlined in paragraph 4.16 and Appendix F when dealing with complaints on the failure to supply information.